jfpedroza/neotest-elixir/README.md

 - [X] Store output in temp files directly from the ExUnit formatter
 - [X] Enable colors
-- [ ] Remove the JSON library dependency by using a simpler format
+- [ ] Support projects without a JSON library in the dependencies
 - [ ] Handle dynamic tests like when you have for a loop that generates tests
 - [ ] Show error in line with diagnostics
 - [X] Allow specifying extra formatters